New Musical Interface - Tangible UI

 ii.
 User Research

 We conducted semi-structured interviews with 5 potential users.
-3 of which tried to learn and failed to master an instrument, and 2 who are experts with solid musical understanding.
 The semi-structured interviews helped us to identify our user group as the following:

 Primary User - Novices: users that have absolutely no musical training at all or failed to master an instrument because musical theory is too complicated